Perturbation Theory for Quantum Information: Introduction

-In quantum information and estimation theory, primary matrix functions of density operators appear in a number of useful measures of quantum states that form a broad foundation for computations relevant to applications in quantum state tomography \cite{Christandl2012-cr}, quantum computing \cite{Nielsen2010}, communication of quantum information \cite{Wilde2013}, and quantum-enhanced sensing \cite{Degen2017}.
-The most fundamental quantity of a quantum state for quantum information is the von Neumann entropy, which is defined as \cite{Wilde2013}
+Primary matrix functions of density operators appear in a number of useful measures of quantum states that form a broad foundation for computations relevant to applications in quantum state tomography \cite{Christandl2012-cr}, quantum computing \cite{Nielsen2010}, communication of quantum information \cite{Wilde2013}, and quantum-enhanced sensing \cite{Degen2017}.
+The most fundamental quantity in quantum information theory is the von Neumann entropy, which is defined as \cite{Wilde2013}

 The operational interpretation of $S(\rho)$, in analogy to the classical Shannon entropy $H(X)$ of a random variable $X$, is in the compressibility of quantum information, viz., $n$ copies of $\rho$ can be unitarily encoded (compressed) into a quantum register of $n S(\rho)$ qubits, and can be losslessly decoded (uncompressed), in the limit that $n \to \infty$.
-The von Neumann entropy also forms the basis of many other quantum information quantities, such as the {\em Holevo information} that quantifies the classical communication capacity of a quantum channel~\cite{holevo1973bounds}, the {\em quantum mutual information}, which quantifies the entanglement-assisted classical communication capacity of a quantum channel~\cite{bennett1999entanglement}, and the {\em coherent information}, which quantifies the quantum communication capacity of a quantum channel~\cite{ieee2005dev}.
+The von Neumann entropy also forms the basis of many other quantum information quantities relating to quantum channels, such as the {\em Holevo information} that quantifies the classical communication capacity of a quantum channel~\cite{holevo1973bounds}, the {\em quantum mutual information} that quantifies the entanglement-assisted classical communication capacity of a channel~\cite{bennett1999entanglement}, and the {\em coherent information} that quantifies the quantum communication capacity of a channel~\cite{ieee2005dev}.

-A number of measures are defined to quantify the distinguishability or similarity between two quantum states $\rho_1$ and $\rho_2$ on the same Hilbert space.
-One of the most important quantities in this category is the quantum relative entropy (QRE)
+Several measures quantify the distinguishability or similarity between two quantum states $\rho_1$ and $\rho_2$ in the same Hilbert space.
+One of these is the quantum relative entropy (QRE):

-which is an asymmetric measure that extends the notion of Kullback–Leibler (KL) divergence between two probability distributions $D(P_X||P_Y)$ of random variables $X$ and $Y$.
+an asymmetric measure that extends the Kullback–Leibler (KL) divergence between two probability distributions $D(P_X||P_Y)$ of random variables $X$ and $Y$.
 The QRE can be used to express the quantum mutual information between two quantum systems $A$ and $B$, viz., $I(A;B) = D(\rho_{AB}||\rho_{A} \otimes \rho_B)$.
-It also has applications in bounding the probability of error in distinguishing between two quantum states $\rho_1$ and $\rho_2$ through the Pinsker's inequality~\cite{Wilde2013}.
-Next, the quantity
+It also has applications in bounding the probability of error in distinguishing between two quantum states $\rho_1$ and $\rho_2$ through Pinsker's inequality~\cite{Wilde2013}.
+Next, the quantity: